ImperialCollegeLondon/RCDS-comm-line/README.md

 ## Setup

 1. This class uses Jupyter Notebooks, decide if you want to use Google Colab or Anaconda on your own computer.
 Make sure that you **test your setup before the class so you can follow from the start**.
+Try the following on one or two notebooks

     - **Google Colab**:
         - Log into your Google account
         - Click on Colab links below
         - When open, save the notebooks in your drive with "File"->"Save a copy in Drive"
-        - Execute the first code cell to download practice data - this has to be done for each notebook, the data does not persist
+        - In notebooks 2 to 8, test the first code cell to download practice data - this will have to be done for each notebook during the class, the data does not persist
-        - Windows users will also need a command line application
+        - Windows users will also need a command line application; choose one of the following.
             - [Git for Windows](https://gitforwindows.org) - relatively easy to install, no admin privileges required, installation [video](https://www.youtube.com/watch?v=339AEqk9c-8)
             - [Windows subsystem for Linux](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10) - recommended but requires admin privileges
         - [Download practice files](https://kmichali.github.io/SC-shell-novice/data/data-shell.zip) for use with a command line application.